-On the other hand the family experience program’s home visit allows students to simply have dinner with a Japanese family or possibly spend the weekend together.
+Home visit allows students to enjoy dinner with a Japanese family or possibly spend the weekend together.

-You need to complete your enrolment in a Yamasa program (ie, application & photos sent, tuition fees paid) a minimum of 2 months prior to your course start date.
-Some applicants may be requested to fill out an additional questionnaire - this is not unusual, some families simply ask for more information than others.
+You need to complete your enrolment in a Yamasa program (ie, application and photos sent, tuition and homestay fees paid) a minimum of 2 months prior to your course start date.

 Home stay in a foreign country can be a unique and rewarding experience.
 In order for you to get the most out of your experience, we have compiled the following set of guidelines to ensure that your time in Japan goes as smoothly as possible.